wso2-extensions/esb-connector-servicenow/docs/import_set.md

 ### Overview

 The following operations allow you to work with  Import Set API.
 Click an operation name to see details on how to use it.
-For a sample proxy service that illustrates how to work with  Import Set API, see [Sample configuration](#sample-configuration).
+For a sample REST API that illustrates how to work with  Import Set API, see [Sample configuration](#sample-configuration).

 | Operation        | Description |
 | ------------- |-------------|